 Senators’ bill cuts red tape and creates a single point of contact at the Social Security Administration for identity theft cases

-WASHINGTON – Arizona senior Senator Kyrsten Sinema and Republican Senator Chuck Grassley (Iowa) reintroduced the Improving Social Security’s Service to Victims of Identity Theft Act—bipartisan legislation making it easier for identity theft victims to resolve their cases by cutting red tape and creating a single point of contact at the Social Security Administration for identity theft cases.
+WASHINGTON – Arizona senior Senator Kyrsten Sinema, Senator Chuck Grassley (R-Iowa), and Senate Finance Committee leaders Senators Ron Wyden (D-Ore.) and Mike Crapo (R-Idaho) introduced the Improving Social Security’s Service to Victims of Identity Theft Act – bipartisan legislation making it easier for identity theft victims to resolve their cases by creating a single point of contact at the Social Security Administration for identity theft cases.

-Sinema and Grassley’s bipartisan legislation requires the Social Security Administration to provide identity theft victims with a single point of contact to help guide them through resolving various issues within the Social Security Administration.
-The bill also has the support of Senator Ron Wyden (Oregon) Senator Mike Crapo (Idaho), and leaders of the Senate Finance Committee.
+The bipartisan legislation requires the Social Security Administration to provide identity theft victims with a single point of contact to help guide them through resolving various issues within the Social Security Administration.